marcelpetrick/DevNotes/BeenThereSeenThat/20230727_kaggle_Munich_nvidia/README.md

 ## image retrieval
 * given a query image find the most similar image in a db of indexed images
-* normally create embedding or correlation, feature vector fort he image (all different names)
+* normally create embedding or correlation, feature vector for the image (all different names)
 * main challenge to train a model to have a good image embedding vector
 * if this is possible do embedding for query image and match this against the content of the database
 * can be used as well for classification